 When you change jobs

 It is important to remember to take your super fund with you when you change jobs.
-When you join a new company, your employer will provide you with Super Choice form.
+When you join a new company, your employer will provide you with Standard Choice of Super form.
 With this form, you can provide details of your current super fund so that your new employer can make contributions into it.

 If you don’t choose a super fund